alexentwistle/sub-test/README.md

 - Create requirements file for Sublist3r (and Requests library)
 - Created sub_test.py, which runs Sublist3r on example.org and outputs the subdomains as a txt file (stripped of blank lines)
 - sub_test.py now prepends HTTP and HTTPS to each exported URL, and saves the new URL list as 'fixed.txt'
+- Use Requests library to retrieve status codes for URL list
+- Add exception handling for Connection Error

+## Temporary workflow
+1. sub_test.py
+    a. enumerates subdomains for domain (currently fixed, eventually will take user input)
+    b. output as 'discovered.txt'. clean up URLs and prepend protocols, and output as 'fixed.txt'
+2. check_status.py
+    a. return status code for each URL in 'fixed.txt', and output results to 'results.txt'